-The control room monitor level can be altered using the rotary control below the large dial display.
-A CUT button is located to the left of this control to cut the main loudspeakers.
+The control room monitor level can be altered using the rotary control labelled MAIN LS LEVEL.
+A CUT button is located to the left to this control to cut the main loudspeakers.

 FIGURE 1 - CONTROL ROOM MONITORING

 A dim level control is provided to set the level of attenuation applied by the dim control.
 The dim on/off button is located to the right of the MAIN LS LEVEL control.